JohnLCaron/rlauxe/docs/Developer.md

 To build the library, from the topmenu:  Build / Build Project (Ctrl-F9)

 To run the core tests, from the left Project Panel source tree, navigate to the _core/src/test/kotlin/org/cryptobiotic/rlauxe_ directory, right click on the directory name, choose "Run tests in ...".
-If that menu option isnt shown, check if you're in the main source tree instead of the test source tree.
+If that menu option isn't shown, check if you're in the main source tree instead of the test source tree.

 To run individual tests, go to the test source; IntelliJ will place a clickable green button in the left margin wherever